banana67676/Pitch-It-2025-2026/README.md

 This is our game development business project called Pitch It.
 This is a digital version of the card game that our project sponsor developed.
+The digital version has many features the original card game lacked, such as multiplayer and voice chat.
+These new features will be implemented.